Glenn Stok developed automated phone systems for over 35 years as CEO of Stok Software, Inc. He has a Master's Degree in Computer Science.

 How long do the rechargeable batteries last for talk time, and do they ever need to be replaced?

 The talk time you get on a single charge all depends on the type of rechargeable batteries used.
-I had to replace my batteries after several years.
+I had to replace mine after several years.

 The original batteries gave about 1000 charge/discharge cycles before I needed to replace them.
 That means you should get up to five years before you need to replace them.